ak-2485/ak-2485.github.io/index.md

 ### Recently

 + Fall 2020
-  - I will be working with the formal methods group at Sandia, CA during summer 2020
+  - I will be working with the formal methods group at Sandia National Lab (CA) during summer 2020 to develop formal frameworks for probabilistic error analysis of numerical algorithms.
 + Summer 2020
-  - I am attending the [Joint PPPL-Simons Summer School on Stellarator Optimization](https://hiddensymmetries.princeton.edu/summer-school/summer-school-2020/overview)
+  - I am attending the [Joint PPPL-Simons Summer School on Stellarator Optimization](https://hiddensymmetries.princeton.edu/summer-school/summer-school-2020/overview).
   - I am teaching [CS 1110: Introduction to Computing Using Python](https://classes.cornell.edu/browse/roster/SU20/class/CS/1110) at Cornell
 + Spring 2020
-  - I've accepted the [DOE Computational Science Graduate Fellowship](https://www.krellinst.org/csgf/) and will start my PhD studies at Cornell in the fall of 2020 with [David Bindel](http://www.cs.cornell.edu/~bindel/)
+  - I've accepted the [DOE Computational Science Graduate Fellowship](https://www.krellinst.org/csgf/) and will start my PhD studies at Cornell in the fall of 2020 with [David Bindel](http://www.cs.cornell.edu/~bindel/).